Data Science and Software Engineering Process Models

 Model-First versus System-First Development

 In practice, few projects follow an idealized top-down process, first establishing system requirements to then decompose the system into components with clear requirements.
-In line with different trajectories in data science, discussed above, different projects for ML-enabled systems differ in how they sequence activities and where they focus their attention.
+In line with different trajectories in data science, discussed earlier, different projects for ML-enabled systems differ in how they sequence activities and where they focus their attention.
 A key difference across many projects is the order in which system and model are developed and the priority given to each.

 Model-first development.
 In many projects, the model is developed first, and then a system is built around the model once the feasibility and capability of the model are established.
-In many projects, data scientists explore opportunities in existing data before any non-ML components are built or before it even clear what kind of product could be built.
+In many projects, data scientists explore opportunities in existing data before any non-ML components are built or before it even is clear what kind of product could be built.
 If data scientists find interesting patterns (e.g., the ability to predict travel patterns from past transactions) or can establish new model capabilities (e.g., new models that can identify and summarize opposing views in a conversation), then and only then, might the team explore how to turn their model into a new product or enhance existing products.
 In such settings, system development is commonly an afterthought, not given any priority.

 Model-first development is particularly common in projects where the machine-learning components form the core of the system and the non-ML parts are considered small or less important.
 Our transcription service example from the introduction is an example of this, with substantial non-ML code, but the system functionality entirely depends on the machine-learned model.
 A demand forecasting system that creates daily reports is another example, this one with minimal non-ML code around a model.
 Such projects are usually started by data scientists, bringing in other team members only later.

 Model-first development has several benefits.
-In many cases, it is not clear what is achievable with machine learning upfront – without knowing that, it may not be possible to plan the system at all.
+In many cases, it is not clear what is achievable with machine learning up front—without knowing that, it may not be possible to plan the system at all.
 Given that the model is often the most uncertain part of ML-enabled systems, focusing early on the model avoids heavy engineering investments into projects that eventually turn out to be entirely unfeasible.
 Furthermore, since model-first development is not constrained by system requirements and derived model requirements, data scientists have much more flexibility as they creatively explore ideas.
 Data scientists may feel more comfortable performing exploratory work in notebooks with little emphasis on building, testing, and documenting stable ML pipelines.

 However, model-first development also has severe drawbacks, reported in many projects that followed this trajectory.
 Building a product around an existing model without any earlier system-level planning can be challenging when model qualities and goals do not match system needs and goals.
 There are plenty of reports where the model had to be abandoned or redeveloped entirely for a production system, for example, when model latency was unacceptable for production use, when users would not trust an automated system, or when important explainability or safety requirements were neglected.
 Many reports also argue that user experience suffers because broader requirements and usability are ignored at the model-centric start of the project.
 Data scientists often indicate that they could have developed different models and accommodated additional requirements if only they had known about them earlier.